meteor/meteor/content/blaze.md

 });
 ```

-Once the state has been created we can access it from helpers and modify it in event handlers (see above).
+Once the state dictionary has been created we can access it from helpers and modify it in event handlers (see the code snippet above).

 <h3 id="attach-functions-to-instance">Attach functions to the instance</h3>